 The use of pressure sensitive adhesive tape is growing rapidly in manufacturing in practically all industries.
 This means more and more design engineers are in the process of selecting a pressure sensitive adhesive for their application.
 An imperative part of the adhesive selection process is to determine the surface energy of the two substrates that are being bonded.

 WHAT IS SURFACE ENERGY?It is the measure of how well an adhesive “wets out” over the surface.
 In other words, how well the adhesive sticks.
-Low Surface Energy (LSE) substrates do now allow adhesives to wet out, making them difficult for adhesive to adhere.
-Some LSE substrates include: Polystyrene, Acetal, Polyethylene, Polypropylene, Teflon and powder coated paints.
-High Surface Energy (HSE) substrates allow for adhesive wet out, making them easy for adhesive to bond.
-Some HSE substrates include: Metal, Kapton, Polyester, Polycarbonate, Acrylic and ABS.
+Low surface energy (LSE) substrates do now allow adhesives to wet out, making them difficult for adhesive to adhere.
+Some LSE substrates include Polystyrene, Acetal, Polyethylene, Polypropylene, Teflon, and powder coated paints.
+High surface energy (HSE) substrates allow for adhesive wet out, making them easy for adhesive to bond.
+Some HSE substrates include Metal, Kapton, Polyester, Polycarbonate, Acrylic, and ABS.

-Surface condition can also be a factor in determining the surface energy of a substrate.
+The surface condition can also be a factor in determining the surface energy of a substrate.
 Is the surface rough, smooth, porous, coated, uncoated, clean, flexible, etc.?